 - B.S.
 Athletic Training

 - M.S. and Certificate Healthcare Quality and Patient Safety

 The School of Health Technology and Management offers a general Bachelor of Science degree in Health Science with areas of concentration.
 Students may declare an interest in the major at any time and, upon completion of certain requirements, may advance to the senior year courses in the major.

-Undergraduate students enter other programs at the junior level, although the School of Health Technology and Management also offers students interested in clinical laboratory sciences or respiratory care the opportunity to begin their studies in their freshman year.
-Freshman applicants who have been admitted to the University and who have accepted the offer of admission may be eligible to declare the four-year, lower-division major in Respiratory Care or Clinical Laboratory Sciences, after an interview with the program director.
+Undergraduate students enter other programs at the junior level, although the School of Health Technology and Management also offers students interested in athletic training, clinical laboratory sciences, or respiratory care the opportunity to begin their studies in their freshman year.
+Freshman applicants who have been admitted to the University and who have accepted the offer of admission may be eligible to declare the four-year, lower-division major in athletic training, respiratory care, or clinical laboratory sciences, after an interview with the program director.

 School of Nursing

 - B.S., B.S./M.S., M.S.
 Nursing

 - D.D.S.
 Doctor of Dental Surgery

 - Concurrent D.D.S./M.S.
 Biomedical Sciences (Track in Oral Biology and Pathology), D.D.S./M.B.A. or D.D.S./M.P.H.

 - Combined D.D.S./Ph.D.
 Oral Biology and Pathology or Combined D.D.S./Ph.D.
 Molecular and Cell Biology